Democrito/repositorios/Sensors/I2C/LCD/readme.md

 The module I designed automates all these processes.
 For this I used 3 1-bit counting machines.
 There are two counting machines that automate these 4 steps, then a third one, also 1 bit, that takes care of the arrival of an external data or command (for example, from the serial port).
 And the last 4-bit counting machine is only used to load the configuration.

 The module that I designed works perfectly, the only problem is that when doing these 4 steps and respecting the times of the LCD screen, it is very time consuming.
-What I need to verify is the busy pin of the module, because if you add external control modules (to convert the "enter" into a "goto xy" of the display, for example) you need to know very well when the module is available or not, to send the next character or command.
+What I need to verify is the busy pin of the module, because if you add external control modules (to convert the "enter" into a "goto xy" of the display, for example) needs to know if it can send another control character or byte.

 To finish, I will explain how to handle the I2C module that is inside it.
 It is designed to work together with a counting machine.